-The Department of Communications and the Arts will assess each ongoing activity.
+The Department of Infrastructure, Transport, Regional Devlopment and Communications will assess each multi-year activity.
 A funding moderation process will then be undertaken to ensure consistency in the evaluation and to finalise grant recommendations within the available program budget.
 Grant recommendations will then be made to the Minister for the Arts.

-The Department of Communications and the Arts will assess each application for new grant funding based on its merits.
+The Department of Infrastructure, Transport, Regional Devlopment and Communications will assess each application for new grant funding based on its merits.
 A funding moderation process will then be undertaken to ensure consistency in the evaluation and to finalise grant recommendations within the available program budget.
 Grant recommendations will then be made to the Minister for the Arts.